 The on-board computer only records and shows malfunctions and warnings from certain systems.
 Therefore, make sure that your vehicle is safe to use.
 You could otherwise cause an accident by driving an unsafe vehicle.

-The on-board computer stores certain display messages.
-In the Message memory menu, you can call up stored display messages.
+The on-board computer stores certain display

+messages.
+In the Message memory menu, you

+can call up stored display messages.Will

+sa

+Yo

+baUsing the steering wheel buttonsba
-Press the or button repeatedly until the number of stored display messages, e.g. 2 messages, appears in the display.

-If no malfunctions have occurred, the No messages message appears.

-- Scroll through the stored display messages with the ▲ or ▼ button. - ► To exit the message memory menu: press the □ or □ button.
+- Press the or button repeatedly until the number of stored display messages, e.g. 2 messages, appears in the display.
+If no malfunctions have occurred, the No messages message appears. - ► Scroll through the stored display messages with the ▲ or ▼ button. - ► To exit the message memory menu: press the □ or □ button.